OmGodse/Notally/README.md

 ### Background
 I started this as a side project back in October 2019.
-You all are probably used to the many notes apps out there, which are hideous, glitchy, low quality or all 3 at the same time.
+Although there many notes apps out there, they're all hideous, glitchy, low quality or all 3 at the same time.

 Maybe the developer views developing a beautiful user interface as the realm of _lowly_ designers.
 Maybe he just doesn't care.